Gastric Bypass Surgery Cost

 - You must be able able to withstand the surgery and the general anesthesia.

 If you feel you meet these requirements, you should make an appointment to discuss your options with your GP.

 For a rough idea of whether you might be entitled to NHS funding for your surgery then you can consult the weight loss section of the NHS website.

-Traditionally there are three types of gastric bypass surgery available in the UK:
+There are three types of gastric bypass surgery available in the UK:

 - Mini Gastric Bypass: Otherwise know as a Loop Gastric Bypass this was the first use of the procedure using a small loop of bowel for reconstruction.
-Despite this being a simpler procedure than the two others available it was abandoned as a technique for weight loss due to the risk of enzymes from the Pancreas and Bile entering the esophagus from the bowel causing inflammation and ulceration in some cases.
+Despite this being a simpler procedure than the two others available it was abandoned as a technique for weight loss due to the risk of enzymes from the Pancreas and Bile entering the oesophagus from the bowel causing inflammation and ulceration in some cases.

-- Biliopancreatic Diversion (BPD): A far more complicated operation in which large parts of the stomach are removed and the final part of the smaller intestine is attached to the pouch of stomach that remains.
+- Biliopancreatic Diversion (BPD): A far more complicated operation in which large parts of the stomach are removed and the final part of the smaller intestine is attached to the pouch of the stomach that remains.
 Essentially this means that the majority of the smaller intestine is bypassed resulting in less absorption of any food ingested.

 How Much Weight Can I Expect To Lose?

+On average, patients lose around 100 pounds of weight following surgery.
 Watch Mr Chris Sutton, Consultant Specialist Bariatric Surgeon at Tonic Cosmetic Surgery, outline how much weight gastric bypass patients can expect to lose as a result of their surgery:

 "With a sleeve gastrectomy average weight loss is about 70% of a patient’s excess weight and that is a similar sort of figure for a gastric bypass, be it a mini gastric bypass or the Roux-en-Y gastric bypass."